-Administered by the Universal Service Administrative Company (“USAC”) and subject to the oversight of the Federal Communications Commission (“FCC”), the E-rate Program provides discounts to assist most schools and libraries in the United States and U.S. territories in obtaining affordable telecommunications and Internet access.
-Geared to the level of poverty and the urban/rural status of the population served, discounts range from 20 to 90 percent of the costs of eligible services.
-USAC processes applications for E-rate Program funding and makes awards from total available funds of approximately $2.25 billion annually.
+Administered by the Universal Service Administrative Company (USAC) and subject to the oversight of the Federal Communications Commission (FCC), the E-rate Program provides funding to assist schools and libraries in the United States, and US territories, to obtain affordable telecommunications services, Internet access, network equipment to support the provisioning of high-speed Internet services and the maintenance of such equipment.

 The USAC Whistleblower Hotline is available for reports of any misuse of E-rate Program funds or violations of E-rate Program rules at 1-888-203-8100.
 The Whistleblower Hotline allows you to report – anonymously, if desired—instances where E-rate funds are being misapplied or where potential program rule violations may exist.